JamaliLab/SAM-EM/README.md

 ## Usage

 Click the gear icon in the top right to specify the location of the checkpoint and config file for the finetuned model.
-To use SAM-EM's checkpoint, download 'SAM-EMCheckpoint.pt' (within main branch of repository).
+To use SAM-EM's checkpoint, download 'SAM-EMCheckpoint.pt' from our Hugging Face repository.

 ![Config and Checkpoint Paths](./images/config_checkpoint.png)